How To Store Firewood In Any Climate

 There is something so special about the smell of woodsmoke.
 Whether you have a fireplace or a wood stove in your home or a fire pit in your backyard, enjoying a cozy, warm fire is an ancient part of the human experience.

 In fact, there are a number of psychological benefits to sitting by a fire.
 Studies have found that looking at fire can lower blood pressure, increase relaxation, and reduce stress.
+The people from Firewood Farm are huge advocates of destressing in front of an open fire.

 Whether you are using firewood as your main source of heat during the winter or for the occasional bonfire, it’s important to learn how to store firewood properly.